wp-plugins/vertical-scroll-recent-post/readme.txt

 * Option to choose category.
 * Option to select order.

-We can use this plug-in in two different way.
+Plugin configuration.

-1. Go to widget menu and drag and drop the "Vertical scroll recent post" widget to your sidebar location.
+1. Drag and drop the widget: Go to widget page under appearance tab, Drag and drop vertical scroll recent post widget into your side bar.
+It’s very easy.

-2. Copy and past the given code to your desired template location.
+2. Add directly in the theme: Use the given PHP code to add the gallery to your theme files (i.e PHP file).

 http://www.gopiplus.com/work/2010/07/18/vertical-scroll-recent-post/